Azure/azure-sphere-samples/Samples/HTTPS/HTTPS_Curl_Easy/README.md

 The sample periodically downloads the index web page at example.com, by using cURL over a secure HTTPS connection.
 It uses the cURL "easy" API, which is a synchronous (blocking) API.

 The sample can only connect to websites listed in the application manifest.
-The URL of each website, to which you want the sample to connect, must be added to the "AllowedConnections" section of the app_manifest.json file.
+In the "AllowedConnections" section of the app_manifest.json file, add the host name of each website to which you want the sample to connect.
 For example, the following adds Contoso.com to the list of allowed websites.

 ```json
 "Capabilities": {